takunamii/landing-nexcent/README.md

 * CSS Custom Properties
 * Google Fonts

-## 📋 Project Overview
+## Project Overview

 Nexcent is a modern corporate landing page based on a Figma design.

-The page includes a hero slider, client logos, feature sections, statistics, product information, marketing cards, CTA and footer.
+The page includes a hero section with a slider, client logos, feature sections, statistics, product information, marketing cards, call-to-action sections, and a footer.

-The project was built from scratch with a focus on responsive behavior and clean frontend implementation without using UI frameworks.
+The project was built from scratch with a focus on accurate design implementation and responsive behavior across different screen sizes.

-## 📁 Project Structure
+## Project Structure

 ```text
 landing-nexcent/